PaulSchweizer/flowpipe-celery-adapter/README.md

 ## Explore the example app

-The example app launches Celery with a Redis backend as well as Flower.
+The example app is set up in docker.
+It runs Celery with a Redis backend as well as Flower.
 The `./tests/test_evaluate_graph_in_celery.py` sends a Flowpipe Graph for evaluation to Celery.

 1. Start the app.